 This brunch sangria is a great drink to whip up on any holiday morning or weekend get-together!
-I recently took it too a food blogger get together and it was a huge hit.
-I’m always nervous to cook for other foodies, but luckily this was an (easy) success!
+I recently took it to a food blogger get together and it was a huge hit.
+I’m always nervous to cook for other foodies.
+I figure they all judge food as much as I do but maybe their palettes are more refined than mine.
+Or some such thinking.
+Anyway, as luck or tastiness would have it, this breakfast libation was an (easy) success and had everyone asking for the recipe, which must have been a good sign.

 CHARDONNAY BRUNCH SANGRIA